-Personal Disaster Preparedness for People with Disabilities
+Personal Disaster Preparedness for Disabled People

 www.disasterstrategies.org

 Accessibility for this Presentation

 - This training is recorded.
 An archive of the presentation will be available. - You will also receive an accessible slide deck of the presentation used today. - To access the AI captions: - Click the button at the bottom of the screen with the "CC" icon to start captions.